What's in my backpack

 Read about 5 items that made a difference to my outdoor experience to find out which pieces of gear I especially love.

-Let me know in the comments below if you would like to get more info about a particular item!
+Let me know if you would like to get more info about a particular item!

 Cheers,